Table of Contents

 Referred to as ‘soft skills’ or ‘people skills,’ interpersonal skills demonstrate a professional’s business and cultural fit – beyond their technical expertise.

 In business, where communication and collaboration birth success, nurturing strong soft skills is a must.
 On one hand, these skills define how well employees interact and cooperate with others.
-But they also indicate how employees approach problems, how reliable they are, and how they carry themselves in their role.
+But they also indicate how employees approach problems, how reliable they are, and how they carry themselves in their roles.

 - Verbal interpersonal skills include anything from effective communication to proficient speaking, listening, and negotiating.
 They also include the ability to ask questions, find answers, share knowledge, and come up with solutions.